Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Introduction

-\item [(ii)] We expect that Theorem \ref{t: main thm intro} is true for all stable inner grading on $\Lg$ with $s_0>0$, where the stable inner grading on $\fg$ of the same order may have $s_0=0$.
-According to the tables in \cite[\S7]{RLYG} the only missing case is $\fg=\so_{2n+1}$ and $\Lg=\fsp_{2n}$.
+\item [(ii)] We expect that Theorem \ref{t: main thm intro} is true for all stable inner gradings on $\Lg$ with $s_0>0$, where the stable inner grading on $\fg$ of the same order may have $s_0=0$.
+According to the tables in \cite[\S7]{RLYG} the only missing case is $(\fg=\so_{2n+1},\Lg=\fsp_{2n})$.
 We provide evidence in Lemma \ref{l:Lg=sp X_1 in u_P}.

-\item [(iii)] In the case of stable gradings on $\Lg$ with $s_0=0$, we discover that the $\theta$-connection $\nabla^X$ might not have the same monodromy with $\mathcal E_\phi$ at $0$, see Section \ref{sss:tame monodromy counterexamples}.
-In Section \ref{s:conj for s_0=0}, we propose a version of geometric Langlands correspondence for epipelagic automorphic data and $\theta$-connections with $s_0=0$ and provide an example when $\Lg=\so_7$ in Section \ref{ss:eg of min orbit conj}.
+\item [(iii)] In the case of stable gradings on $\Lg$ with $s_0=0$, we discover that the $\theta$-connection $\nabla^X$ might not have the same monodromy as that of $\mathcal E_\phi$ at $0$, see \S\ref{sss:tame monodromy counterexamples}.
+It turns out that our proof of Theorem \ref{t: main thm intro} also works when $\nabla^X$ does have the same local monodromy as $\cE_\phi$ at $0$.
+In \S\ref{s:conj for s_0=0}, we propose a version of geometric Langlands correspondence for epipelagic automorphic data and $\theta$-connections with $s_0=0$ and provide an example when $\Lg=\so_7$ in \S\ref{ss:eg of min orbit conj}.